Sunar River

 The River Sunar (also called Sonar) is a rain-fed river in the Indian state of Madhya Pradesh.
 Sunar river flows From Sagar district, through Damoh District and Panna district.

 Sunar River is a tributary of Ken River.

 Geography

 The Sunar flows in the Bundelkhand region in Sagar District and Damoh district.
-Its overall length is around 250 kilometers.
-It flows south to north like all Vindhyan rivers and Ganges system tributaries of central Indian rivers.
-It drains an approximately 12,000 square kilometre area of the southern boundary of Bundelkhand.
+This 250-km long river flows south to north like all Vindhyan rivers and the Ganges system tributaries of central Indian rivers.
+It drains approximately 12,000 square kilometre of the southern boundary of Bundelkhand.